 “Suzanne Koven’s Letter to a Young Female Physician is so wise, beautifully written, tender, and full of heart that it should be required reading for every person—young, female, physician, or otherwise.
 This is a transporting memoir, and an instructive one.” —Dani Shapiro, author of Inheritance

 “In Letter to a Young Female Physician, Suzanne Koven charts both the significant and the spurious demands that the medical system makes on those who become doctors and care for us all.
 Her memoir is by turns reassuring and disturbing, comical and tragic, hopeful and dire.
 Medicine has advanced, but the particular difficulties facing young physicians have grown no less steep, and the impediments women continue to face even as they take a majority place in medical schools are significant.
 Koven writes with style and wit and grace—but, more significantly, with insight and compassion.” —Andrew Solomon, author of The Noonday Demon

 “Suzanne Koven has written a remarkable memoir about her life as a doctor that is at once heartwarming, poignant, and breathtaking in its precision; this is a book about the essence of medicine, and will be invaluable to any doctor.
 But in its compassionate reflections on caring for the human body, it is also a book about life, and what makes a good one.
-I couldn’t stop reading.” —Meghan O’Rourke, author of The Long Goodbye
+I couldn’t stop reading.” —Meghan O’Rourke, author of The Invisible Kingdom